Semester in Shanghai (for Chinese Students)

 Benefit from access to TEAN’s Shanghai Resident Director for continued support throughout the semester

-Take classes with other students also unable to return to the US, making new friends and study buddies
+Take classes with other students also unable to return to the U.S., making new friends and study buddies

-School of economics, Fudan University
+About Fudan University

 - Founded in 1905, Fudan is consistently ranked in the top three universities in China, in the top 45 universities globally and number one in Shanghai based on the QS World University Rankings 2019.